learn-anything/quotes/readme.md

 > What is special about atomic theory is the supposition that there is an endpoint to recursive reduction.
 That at some point you cannot find anything simpler.

+> It's not complicated, it's just a lot of it. - Richard Feynman

 ## Success
 > Do the simple thing first.